dodo721/group-27/use-cases/use-case-2.md

 The contents of the database is understood to contain: City ID, City Name, Country Code, District, and Population from the 'city' table.
 The 'country' table must also contain Capital ID and Country Name.
 ### Success End Condition

-System produces a Capital City Report containing City Name, Country Name, and City Population.
+System produces a Capital City Report containing: *City Name, Country Name, and City Population.*

 ### Failed End Condition